ShaleenMuiruri/Budget-Tracker-Redux/README.md

-# Redux Data Flow in Next.js Application
+# Budget Tracker using Redux

 ## Overview